Table of Contents

 Environmental Politics and Resource Competition

 Mountain ranges are critical sources of water, minerals, and biodiversity.
-As climate change accelerates, the political importance of these resources is growing.
-Countries that share mountain ecosystems must cooperate on water management, disaster response, and conservation, or risk conflict.
+As climate change accelerates, the political importance of these resources grows.
+Countries sharing mountain ecosystems face the challenge of cooperating on water management, disaster response, and environmental conservation, or risk escalating conflicts.

 Glacial Water Resources in the Himalayas